LamkasDev/chocola/docs/keyboard-shortcuts.md

-# Available keyboard shortcuts in Wexond
+# Available keyboard shortcuts in Chocola

 ## Windows and Linux